tossnet/Blazor-Midi-GoKeys/README.md

 This project is designed for:
 - **.NET / Blazor developers** interested in experimenting with the **Web MIDI API**,
+  - use of the synchronous JS interface
+  - use of dynamic components
 - **Musicians and makers** who want to build their own browser-based MIDI interfaces,
 - **Educational and non-commercial** purposes.

 ---